jexxa-projects/JexxaTutorials/TimeService/README.md

                 .bind(RESTfulRPCAdapter.class).to(TimeApplicationService.class)
                 .bind(RESTfulRPCAdapter.class).to(jexxaMain.getBoundedContext())

-                // Bind the JMSAdapter to our
+                // Bind the JMSAdapter to our TimeListener .bind(JMSAdapter.class).to(TimeListener.class)
-                .bind(JMSAdapter.class).to(TimeListener.class)

                 .run();